TorchEnsemble-Community/Ensemble-Pytorch/README.md

 * **BaggingClassifier** / **BaggingRegressor**
   * The training stage of `Bagging` is similar to that of `Voting`.
 In addition, sampling with replacement is adopted when training each base estimator to introduce more diversity.
 * **GradientBoostingClassifier** / **GradientBoostingRegressor**
-  * In `GradientBoosting`, the learning target of a newly-added base estimator is to fit toward the negative gradient of the output from base estimators previously fitted with respect to the loss function and the ground-truth, using lease square regression.
+  * In `GradientBoosting`, the learning target of a newly-added base estimator is to fit toward the negative gradient of the output from base estimators previously fitted with respect to the loss function and the ground-truth, using least square regression.

 ## Installation